Hita-haru/esp32-s3-board-nowireless/JOURNAL.md

 **Total time spent: 2 hours**

 # 5/28: Assigned the footprint.
-I finished drawing the circuit diagram today.
+This time, I assigned the footprints.
-Lately, I’ve been working on it for about an hour in the morning and three hours at night, but I got so absorbed in it that I ended up working on it for six hours.
-I have midterms coming up at school, but I haven’t studied at all—this is bad.
+I was assigning them by comparing them with various documents and the parts we plan to purchase, but it was difficult to determine which footprint some of the parts should be assigned to, so I ended up struggling more than I expected.

 ![Schematic](./screenshots/schematic6.png)
 **Total time spent: 0.5 hours**